-I'm non-binary; I'm queer; I'm polyamorous; I'm a leftist.
-My pronouns are they/them/theirs
+I'm a transfeminine non-binary lesbian; I'm queer; I'm polyamorous; I'm a leftist.
+My pronouns are she/her/hers and they/them/theirs

 All art is political and being queer is political.
 Queer sex, queer love, and queer friendship are all art.